dethancosta/dethancosta/README.md

 - 👋 Hi, I’m Ethan
 - 👀 I’m interested in backend and cloud development.
-- 🌱 I’m currently working on my Go and Spring skills.
+- 🌱 I’m currently working on my Go, Python, and Spring skills.
 Next on the list of things to learn:
   - 🐳 Docker, Kubernetes, & Kafka
   - 🌐 NoSQL Databases
   - 🦀 Rust